Frequently asked questions

 How much is the adoption donation and what does this include?

-The minimum adoption fee for a cat or kitten is £95 and this includes the following:
+The minimum adoption fee for adult cats is £100 & for kittens £110 and this includes the following:

 Our minimum adoption donation is MUCH lower than you would pay at your local vets for the essential care and treatments listed above.